Vyral/base-template/_drafts/the-keys-to-a-successful-holiday-home-sale.md

   - Real Estate
   - Home Seller Tips
 excerpt: >-
-  I have five successful tips to help you sell your home during the holiday season.
+  We have five successful tips to help you sell your home during the holiday season.
 Learn more here.
 enclosure:
 pullquote: >-